-- will listen, reflect back, ask questions, challenge where necessary, identify areas of agreement/ disagreement, encourage, ask for ideas, balance contributions, and maintain safety.
+- will listen, reflect back, ask questions, challenge where necessary and identify areas of agreement/ disagreement.
+They will also encourage, ask for ideas, balance contributions, and maintain safety throughout.

-- won’t force participation, take sides, make judgements, apportion blame, offer suggestions, make decisions for the parties, force an agreement.
+- won’t take sides, make judgements, blame or offer suggestions.
+They won’t make decisions for the parties, or force agreement.

 Mediation is flexible, but a typical path is as follows:

 - Referral.
 We consider the background to the conflict, its suitability for mediation, and the logistics.
-If the referrer is a potential participant in mediation, we handle this stage with due care to remain impartial.
+If the referrer is a potential participant, we handle this stage with care so that we remain impartial.

 - Pre-mediation call.
 We contact each participant to explain mediation, answer questions and check their commitment.

 - Stage one.
-We meet privately with each participant to hear their perspective, identify their needs and goals, and prepare to meet with the other(s).
+We meet privately with each person.
+We hear their perspective, help them clarify their needs and goals, and prepare to meet with the other(s).

 - Post-mediation.
-We send the agreement to participants and, with their consent, the referrer/manager.
+Afterwards, we send the agreement to participants and, if they wish, the referrer/manager.
 This is not a legal document but because everyone has helped to create it they tend to stick to it.
 We follow-up with the participants at agreed intervals to support progress.

-We provide mediation by video conferencing (Zoom) or in-person, depending on the circumstances.
+We provide mediation online (Zoom) or in-person, depending on the circumstances.
 In-person mediations will be held in a neutral venue away from the participants’ usual workplace.
-We recognise that finding affordable space can be tricky for small organisations in particular, but we can help with this.
+We can help with finding affordable venues if needed.

-We always mediate in pairs, unlike many other practices.
-We are skilled in co-mediating and believe that the abilities and energies of two mediators working effectively together give clients the best chance of a positive outcome.
+We always mediate as a pair, unlike many other practices.
+We are skilled and experienced in co-mediating and believe this gives clients the best chance of a positive outcome.
 This is particularly the case where there are more than two clients or the issues are complex.
 It means we can work flexibly to ensure people get the most out of it.

 Contrast our fees with the costs of the alternatives.
 The business case for mediation will help you weigh up the options.